 Inner Work, Outer Work, and the Inner Observer

 Giving Your Inner Work Meaning

 The first thing to do is start writing.
 Don’t think, write.
 Doodle on the page.
 Draw pictures.
 Also, don’t worry about spelling or punctuation.
 Later, you’ll see how your handwriting can reveal messages through the slant of the words, the pressure, and the size of the letters.
 These things will give you information and clues about your thoughts, feelings, and attitudes, and they will bring things together— inner work outer work are seamless.

 The outer work part is your hand responding to the freedom of the mind.
 The inner work part is what your subconscious mind reveals on the page.

 For now, write whatever comes up; let it flow.
 Don’t think about what you are writing.
 It doesn’t matter how fast or slow.
 If you pause, that’s okay too.
 Keep at it.
 If this is the first time you’ve done this exercise, it can take 5 or 10 minutes to get comfortable with the process.

-What’s important is that you don’t try to edit what you write.
+What’s important is that you don’t edit what you write.
 Your honesty gives the inner work meaning and substance.

-Once you are “in the flow” and writing, you reveal your true nature.
+Once you are in the flow and writing, you reveal your true nature.
 You can give your mind some gentle direction.
-Start by asking yourself a question like, “why am I alive?”
-Then, start writing any thoughts feelings (pictures) that come up.
+Start by asking yourself a question like, why am I alive?
+Then, start writing any thoughts or feelings (pictures).

-The only guideline is to refrain from quoting religious doctrine.
+The only guideline is not to quote religious doctrine.
 You want to get below all levels of cultural and social programming.
 Above all, this exercise is about connecting to your intuition and finding the wisdom within your spirit.
 It’s not about dogma.